Educational Resources

 “Conduct education and outreach to foster good stewardship principles and broad and direct public participation in the Council’s decision making process.”

-The Council creates annual lunar calendars to raise awareness about traditional ecological knowledge and enhance community involvement in fishery management.
-It has developed curriculum, student activitiesvideosinteractive games and other educational resources to raise awareness of sustainable fisheries.
+We create annual lunar calendars to raise awareness about traditional ecological knowledge and enhance community involvement in fishery management.
+We have developed curriculum, student activities, and other educational resources to raise awareness of sustainable fisheries.

-See the Council’s web pages for Fisheries Internships and Student Help, and scholarship and internship announcements.
+See our web pages for student opportunities and scholarship and internship announcements.